smswithoutborders/SMSwithoutborders-BE/docs/FEATURES.md

 ```

 ## 2. Authenticate an account
+Authentication is the process whereby a user provides their credentials for identification to obtain adequate resources.
+The user has 5 failed authentication attempts which when exceeded, the user is unauthorized for 15 minutes.
+If the user accumulates a sum of 3 subsequent unauthorized sessions (45 failed authentication attempts) they'll be unauthorized for the next 24 hours.

 ### 1. With phone number
 The user has to provide the following in the [request body](https://developer.mozilla.org/en-US/docs/Web/API/Request/body):